zammad/zammad-admin-documentation/manage-users.rst

 Create and edit users
 ----------

-On the right side by clicking "new user" a new user can be created:
+By clicking the "new user" panel you create a new user for your system.

 .. image:: images/manage/Zammad_Helpdesk_-_Users-3.jpg

-Existing users can be edited by clicking on this user.
+Existing users can be edited by clicking on the user you wish to edit.
 You can reach the following mask on both paths.
 In the upper part of the mask all personal details can be registered:

 .. image:: images/manage/Zammad_Helpdesk_-_Users-5.jpg